Surface Book 3: Hardware

 Surface Book 3 retains most of the hardware from the previous generation, released in November 2017.
 This includes the same full-body magnesium alloy construction and design, footprint, keyboard, touchpad, cameras, discrete TPM chip with identical support for AES full-drive encryption, and the same display panel options.
-The 13.5-inch model Surface Book 3 features a 3000x2000 pixels resolution screen at 267 pixels per inch, and 3240x2160 pixels resolution at 260 pixels per inch for the 15-inch model.
+The 13.5-inch model Surface Book 3 features a 3000×2000 pixels resolution screen at 267 pixels per inch, and 3240×2160 pixels resolution at 260 pixels per inch for the 15-inch model.
 Both screens feature a 3:2 aspect ratio, to echo a key feature of the Surface lineup.

 The new generation offers some hardware improvements, including new Dolby-certified speakers, improved battery life, a new hinge release, and an updated Surface Connect port that supports a higher electrical input.
-It is the first device in the Microsoft Surface lineup to offer the Intel 10th generation quad-core processors, optional Nvidia Quadro graphics, up to 32GB of system memory, and up to 2TB for data storage.
-The 13.5-inch model is sold with a 102W charger, while a more powerful 127W charger comes with the 15-inch model.
+It is the first device in the Microsoft Surface lineup to offer the Intel 10th generation quad-core processors, optional Nvidia Quadro graphics, up to 32 GB of system memory, and up to 2 TB for data storage.
+The 13.5-inch model is sold with a 102 W charger, while a more powerful 127 W charger comes with the 15-inch model.
 Both devices no longer suffer from battery drain during heavy workloads, which was a problem occasionally observed with the last generation.

-Finally, much like the last generation, Microsoft has opted to forego Thunderbolt 3 due to overall security concerns with the protocol.
+Much like the previous generation, Microsoft has opted to forego Thunderbolt 3 due to overall security concerns with the protocol.